 Your steps to beNorthern

 - Apply now!
-Submit your application and send NMU all of your college transcripts (also AP, dual enrollment, etc.), including current in-progress coursework.
-Less than 12 college credits?
+Submit your application and send NMU all of your official college transcripts (also AP, dual enrollment, etc.), including current in-progress coursework.
+Less than 12 college credits after high school?
 Send us final high school transcripts, too.

 - Complete your FAFSA and have NMU's school code 002301 on your form.

 - Set up your MyNMU account when admitted and start using your NMU email address.